RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     regs(0) <= signed(data_i);

-The summer will always add constructively 3 registers:
+The summer will always constructively add 3 registers:

 .. code-block:: vhdl

-    sum <= regs(0) + regs(1) + regs(2)
+    sum <= regs(0) + regs(1) + regs(2);

-Then we should describe connection among registers.
-We should keep in mind that the summer adds constructively 3 registers.
+Then we should describe connections among registers.
+We should keep in mind that the summer constructively adds 3 registers.
-Thus, we need to reset register values to 0 so that the moving average is calculated correctly.
+Thus, we need to reset register values to 0 so that the moving average is calculated correctly each time.

 .. code-block:: vhdl